The History of Rock and Roll: 1997-

 Westwood One, successor-in-interest to the Drake-Chenault company, is believed to own the rights to the 1978 and 1981 editions, with no current plans to produce a revised version of the series in the model of the Drake-Chenault incarnations.
 Such an undertaking would require 35-plus additional years of the rock era to be covered (including new interviews, updates, and a new narrator brought in to supplant the existing pre-1981 material, since Bill Drake died in 2009).
 The climactic "Time Sweep" would have to be expanded to two hours in order to bring the montage current.
 The documentary would likely run 150 to 200 hours.
 The likelihood of a revised documentary is diminished further by the fact that rock has lost much of its dominance over the music industry since 1981 as hip hop and electronic music have grown in popularity.

 However, the series does continue in two forms, distributed to internet networks and radio stations nationwide.

-In 1997, Gary Theroux revived “The History of Rock ‘n’ Roll” as a daily 2 ½ minute syndicated radio feature which he hosted, wrote and co-produced with Jeremy Goldsmith and Elliot Peper at Tabby Sound Studios in New York.
+In 1997, Gary Theroux revived "The History of Rock 'n' Roll" as a daily 2 ½ minute syndicated radio feature which he hosted, wrote and co-produced with Jeremy Goldsmith and Elliot Peper at Tabby Sound Studios in New York.
 (Later installments were produced with Peter Gould at The Intervale Group in Connecticut.)
 Nearly every fast-paced episode interweaves three key hits by a spotlit artist with comments by that star and whatever minimal narration is needed to complete each story.
-The Gary Theroux-hosted “micro-series” version of “The History of Rock ‘n’ Roll” can still be heard worldwide over rewoundradio.com and supernovaradio.co as of 2014, the year the series was honored as the world’s “Best Online Radio Program” at the New York Festivals International Radio Programming Awards.
+The Gary Theroux-hosted "micro-series" version of "The History of Rock 'n' Roll" can still be heard worldwide over rewoundradio.com and supernovaradio.co as of 2014, the year the series was honored as the world's "Best Online Radio Program" at the New York Festivals International Radio Programming Awards.

 Wink Martindale began hosting a new version of the series in mid-2021, presented as a weekly two-hour block, with the same premise as its predecessors.
+Martindale continued to host the program until his death in 2025.

 The Drake-Chenault and Gary Theroux Productions' "History of Rock 'n' Roll" programs are not to be confused with other productions with similar names, such as the ABC Rock Radio Network's "The Official History of Rock & Roll."
 Hosted by a team of disc jockeys including Tony Pigg, Meg Griffin, Jimmy Fink and Mike Harrison, it otherwise bore little resemblance to the Drake-Chenault version.